-Travel bans grow amid warnings viral pandemic will worsen
+Travel bans, market chaos: Dizzying reaction to virus spread

 “We were going to get married in Las Vegas, with Elvis.
 It was going to be epic,” said Sandrine Reynaert, a Parisian who had to cancel the April 20 ceremony.
 Her future husband already has the date engraved in his ring.

-Now Reynaert was cancelling each step of the trip that, as well as Las Vegas, also would have taken them to other iconic spots of Americana: Route 66, Joshua Tree National Park and the Grand Canyon.

 Britain and Ireland were exempt, despite imposing far fewer restrictions in response to the virus than many EU countries, raising questions about the coherence of the U.S. policy.
-Trump has properties in both nations.

 Trump accused Europe of not acting quickly enough to address the “foreign virus” and claimed that U.S. clusters were “seeded” by European travelers.

 Across the U.S., where cases now number more than 1,300, a sense of urgency was pervasive.

 Schools emptied of students and workplace cubicles went vacant.
-A rite of spring, college basketball’s NCAA tournament, was to be played in empty arenas, while in the NBA decided their pros won’t play at all for now.
-Joyous, booze-filled, green-splashed celebrations of St. Patrick’s Day were called off across the U.S. and Ireland.
+A rite of spring, college basketball’s NCAA tournament, was to be played without fans, while the NBA decided their pros won’t play at all for now.
+Major League Baseball canceled spring training and postponed the season for at least two weeks.
+St. Patrick’s Day celebrations were called off across the U.S. and Ireland.

+In New York, the Metropolitan Museum of Art, Carnegie Hall and the Metropolitan Opera shuttered, while Broadway theaters also were to go dark.
 TV shows taped without audiences, rush-hour crowds in New York subway cars disappeared and families hunkered down, wondering what would come next.

 “If we avoid each other and listen to the scientists, maybe in a few weeks it will be better,” said Koloud “Kay” Tarapolsi of Redmond, Washington, who has two children whose schools closed Thursday.